Below is a distance formula calculator, which computes the straight line (Euclidean) distance between two points. It works for 1 through 6 dimensions.

 The Euclidean distance or straight line distance is the length of the path between two points.

-The formula is derived from the hypotenuse of a right angle triangle – if you drew two line segments from the points that met at a 90 degree angle, the opposite side length (our distance) called the hypotenuse, is easier to find.
+The formula is derived from the hypotenuse of a right triangle.
+If you drew two line segments from the points that met at a 90 degree angle, the opposite side (our distance) is called the hypotenuse.

 Where:

-- d: the distance between the two points (or the hypotenuse)
+- d: the distance between the two points (the hypotenuse)

 - x1, y1: the x and y coordinates of point 1